henriquecastror/open-code-community/content/post/2021-05-18 Hedge Ratio/index.md

     dd= soy_f[,c(1:2, 6)]

- Spread Futures vs Spot price
+ Spread Futures vs Spot price.

 - Let's assume the \texttt{Basis} as only the spread  between *Spot* and *Future* price.

 - Supposing you want to hedge a Cash Price position (Spot) with a Future contract (F) in the Chicago Mercantile Exchange (CME).

-Build ggplot
+Build ggplot.

     dd1= melt(dd,id=c("Date"))